Velo29 – A Beginner’s Guide to Sportive Riding (updated October 22)

 If anything went wrong we want to know straight away so we can sort it out.
 Don’t feel you need to email when you get home, we’d rather chat with you.

-The Timing Machine takes a picture of you when you ride over the line, these are available free on the RideTiming Facebook Page.
-You can print your rider time on the results kiosk as soon as you’ve finished and you’ll be emailed a link at 17:00 pointing you to the free rider certificates and the photos.
+You will be asked if you would like a picture on our wall of fame, these are available to download for free on the on Facebook Page.
+You’ll be emailed a link at 17:00 pointing you to the free rider certificates and the photos.
 The professional photographer who is based out on the course will upload his images usually on a Tuesday.

-Once finished we always have a hot snack available for you which is free with the exception of the Cat and Peak as they are huge events we cannot cater for ourselves so we bring in external companies with a wide range of food and a bar.
+Once finished we always have a hot snack and a drink available for you which is free with the exception of the Cat and Peak as they are huge events we cannot cater for ourselves so we bring in external companies with a wide range of food and a bar.

 You should have a post-ride routine and aim to start positive recovery as soon as the ride has finished.
 Protein is a huge benefit if consumed shortly after the ride so pack your favourite source of protein in the car and have it as soon as you can after finishing.
 We always have a massage available, 5 mins free or you can pay for me.
 The team specialise in cycling, massage can really help loosen up the legs, start the lactate moving or ask them to address some pain you might have picked up in the ride.
 5 mins will make a huge difference.
 Drink water especially if it’s hot, post-ride cramp can be significantly reduced by good hydration, perhaps add some supplements to the water to further address this.

-We always have picnic tables after the event so please do stick around, chat with the team and other riders and enjoy a rest before leaving.
+We always have chairs available after the event so please do stick around, chat with the team and other riders and enjoy a rest before leaving.

 Finally, if your drive home is more than 30 mins be sure to break it up and stretch the legs as a long drive after a big day in the saddle will almost certainly hurt the legs!